shankardangaura/Mero-Book-CRUD-.Net-MVC/README.md

 # Mero-Book-CRUD-.Net-MVC
-This is Online Book store.
+This is Online Book store Version 1.
 This is prototype based, Only CRUD operations are performed.

 #In this project MySQL (SSMS) is used for Database.